emad-elsaid/emad-elsaid.github.io/_posts/2020-11-20-Why I became a software developer.md

 Working as a software engineer paid off pretty well financially, And I was one of these lucky engineers that's doing it because they love programming.
-What's keeping me a live is this hope that one day I'll build something that will improve the lives of millions of people.
+What's keeping me alive is this hope that one day I'll build something that will improve the lives of millions of people.